emilpriver/go-hugo-portfolio/content/blog/note/my-interview-at-klarna/index.md

 ## Mental interview
-The next part of the interview series was what I understood as a mental type of interview the interview where the interview wanted to understand my thoughts on different topics and how my thoughts were to solve the problem.
+The next part of the interview series was what I understood as a mental type of interview.
+Where the interviewer wanted to understand my thoughts on different topics and how my thoughts were to solve the problem.
-I don't remember all the topics, but 1 I remember is a failure.
+I don't remember all the topics, but 1 I remember is failure.
 I said that I don't think failure is necessarily bad as you can learn from them, and they can show you a solution to another problem.

 But something we also talked about was how I acted when I wanted to find the best solution for something or which service works the best.
 And I started to talk about how I bought my TV.
-The way I bought the TV was that I first checked which TV led type that could work with the current room, and then I checked which TV had the best hardware that I wanted, and then I checked PriceRunner where the tv is cheapest and then I bought it.
+The way I bought the TV was that I first checked which TV led type that could work with the current room, and then I checked which TV had the best hardware that I wanted, and then I checked PriceRunner to find where the tv is cheapest and then I bought it.
 Which I understood the interviewer liked as a story.
 Maybe he wanted to understand the way I found the best solution which in this case was by looking at different options and then removing the solutions which weren't better than the others.

+This interviewers goal was also to find out which team I could fit in.

 ## The end
 I applied for the job as I wanted to try new areas in system engineering.
 The system engineering space is BIG and a lot to explore and try out.
 And my goal was probably not to get hired, but rather to learn which is one reason that I write this article.
 I also learned that these types of companies are probably not the most interested in your skills and that they are more interested in how you find solutions and how well you can take criticism and work together to be able to develop the best solution that is possible.